RuochaoYan/a-plagiarism-detector/README.md

 To properly complete this assignment, your program needs to do the following:

 #### PART1
-1. Read each file and extract the words; discard fragments and punctuation
+1. Read each of three word-files and extract the words; discarding numnbers, fragments and punctuation
-2. Remove “stop words” (black-listed words) taken from blacklist.txt file
+2. Remove “stop words” (black-listed words), that may be found in the blacklist.txt file
 3. Determine the number times the lowercase form of each word appears in the document
 4. Compute the dot-product
 5. Output the results (details provided later in this document)

 #### PART2
-1. Assemble bi-grams for all words in each file
+1. Assemble bi-grams for all words in each of the three word-files
 2. Determine the statistical likelihood that any bi-gram will occur in that document
 3. Generate a json-formatted file for each document that contains a list of bi-grams and their statistical likelihood

 You’ll be grateful to know that we’ve already built a simple C++ framework for you.
 All you have to do is flesh out the key portions of your algorithms.
+As our goal is to learn to write better code in C++, it’s time to move on to the implementation.

 ### Reading files in C++